Entry Terms and Other Cross-References

 Three kinds of informative references suggest other Descriptors in MeSH that relate to the subject and that may be useful in indexing, cataloging, or searching a particular topic.

 2.1 See Related

-See related references are used for a variety of relationships between Descriptor records where a user of one Descriptor is reminded of another Descriptor which may be more appropriate for a particular purpose.
+See related references are used for a variety of relationships between Descriptor records where a user of one Descriptor is reminded of another Descriptor which may be of interest.
 For example, the relationship may be between a disease and its cause:

 Factor XIII Deficiency see related Factor XIIIa